Healthy Homes Assessment Grenada Village

 Insulation Grenada Village

-A well-insulated property can help control condensation, and decrease the risk of dampness and mould, and it will make it easier for the household to hold warmth.
+A house that is well-insulated can help control condensation, and decrease the risk of mould and damp, and will also make much easier to allow the house to retain the heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation resists heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3